 Compensation & Benefits

-Prior to moving abroad, schools will conduct the interview, negotiations, and visa before your depart your home country.
+Prior to moving abroad, schools will conduct the interview, negotiations, and visa before you depart your home country.
 Just expect the interview and hiring process to take between 1-3 months.
 Most expats including teachers live in gated community compounds that include accommodations.
 The healthcare system has standards to US or European hospitals and healthcare facilities.
 Please plan accordingly but also is ready for changes.

 It is recommended that if you bring about $1,000 USD in start-up funds, you’ll be able to make the transition a little bit easier without worrying about cash.
-Employers will usually reimburse you for your transportation cost.
+Employers will usually reimburse you for your transportation costs.
 Most expat experience a better quality of life at a fraction of the price.

 Here’s a little information about Saudi Arabia

 - The land encompasses about 830,000 Sq. mi

 - The world's largest oil producer and exporter

 - Education is free at all levels

 It is important to research the laws and customs of Saudi Arabia to understand how they can affect your daily life.
 Things like dating (publicly) and consumption of alcohol (except in an Embassy) are forbidden.
 There are additional restrictions for women, such as not being able to drive and being restricted to restaurants with a specific family section.